Hostages safely rescued after nearly 11-hour ordeal at a Texas synagogue, officials say. The suspect is dead - KESQ

 The synagogue, established in 1999 with 25 membership families, was the first Jewish congregation in Northeast Tarrant County, according to CBI’s website.
 The CBI community officially opened the doors to its own new building in 2005.

-CBI holds Sabbath morning services every Saturday, and members and non-members alike are welcome to watch along from home on the livestream, a practice many synagogues have adopted in the wake of the Covid-19 pandemic.
+CBI holds Sabbath morning services every Saturday, and members and non-members alike are welcome to watch from home on the livestream, a practice many synagogues have adopted due to the Covid-19 pandemic.

 Who is Aafia Siddiqui?